steveiliop56/puck/README.md

 ```

 The build is really fast and when it finished you should have a binary called `puck` in your current directory.

+> Note 📝: If you like so you can build the app for different architectures using this command `GOOS=windows GOARCH=amd64 go build .` which will create puck.exe for windows amd64.
+While I am not actively testing this on other architectures it should work just fine.

 ### Usage